Tanzu-Solutions-Engineering/tas4ops-workshop-eduk8s/workshop/content/labs/12_tas_healthcheck.md

 ## Goal

 With TAS you are able to apply health checks to all of your applications.
-This ensures that you applications behaves as expected with little effort.
+This ensures that your applications behave as expected with little effort.
 In this lab we will understand how to implement health checks when deploying new applications and for existing applications.

 ---